Ptkyr/Iconoclasts-NAS-Tech/README.md

 # Iconoclasts Tech (No Airswim)

 This is a document outlining almost all useful tech for speedrunning Iconoclasts.
-It does not contain any explanations or applications of the Airswim glitch, but many NAS tricks are applicable to all categories.
+It does not contain any in depth explanations or applications of the Airswim glitch, but many NAS tricks are applicable to all categories.

 Leaderboard → https://www.speedrun.com/Iconoclasts